Ryan Kesler: Vancouver Canucks (2003–2014)

-During the off-season, it was revealed Kesler had been playing with a shoulder injury since February 2012.
-Suffering from a torn labrum, he underwent surgery for the injury in May.
+Shortly after the Canucks were eliminated from the 2012 playoffs, it was revealed Kesler had been playing with a torn labrum in his shoulder since February 9, 2012, in a 5–2 win over the Minnesota Wild and he underwent surgery for the injury on May 8.
 Initially expected to have recovered by mid-November, his rehabilitation was extended for several months due to an additional wrist injury which he received surgery for in late-June.
 As a result, he made his 2012–13 season debut on February 15, 2013, in a 4–3 loss to the Dallas Stars.
-Due to the NHL lockout, which cancelled the first four months of the season, Kesler only missed 12 games.
+Due to the lockout, which cancelled the first three months of the season, Kesler only missed 12 games.
 However, within seven games, Kesler was back on the injured reserve with a broken foot.
-He initially sustained the injury in his first game against Dallas, but subsequent X-rays came back negative.
+He initially sustained the injury in his first game against the Stars, but subsequent X-rays came back negative.
 After playing through the pain for several games, an additional CT scan revealed the fracture.
+Despite Kesler's injury-troubles, the Canucks as a team remained a consistent playoff contender after having finished the lockout-shortened season as the third seed in the Western Conference.
+After playing just 17 games in the 48 game-shortened season with four goals and nine assists for 13 points, Kesler also played all four playoff games in the 2013 playoffs recording two goals (both of which came in game two) and no assists for two points as the Canucks were swept in the first round against the sixth-seeded San Jose Sharks.